wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.md

 ## Exercise 1: Editing files on your Student VM

-Connect to your Student VM using WinSCP and browse into the directory: **exercise-materials/accessing-your-student-vm/**
+Connect to your Student VM using WinSCP and browse into the directory: `~/exercise-materials/accessing-your-student-vm/`

-Right-click on the file **hello_world.txt** and select **edit->internal editor**.
+Right-click on the file `hello_world.txt` and select **Edit -> Internal editor**.
 Edit this file by adding a message of your own and save your changes.

 <img alt="winscp_internal_editor.png" src="../../assets/img/winscp_internal_editor.png" width="600">

-From within your SSH-client check the content of the file ~/exercise-materials/accessing-your-student-vm/hello_world.txt ":
+From within your SSH client check the content of the file `~/exercise-materials/accessing-your-student-vm/hello_world.txt`:

 ```bash
 cat ~/exercise-materials/accessing-your-student-vm/hello_world.txt
 ```
 And confirm you see the changes you made in the file.

 During the exercises you will be asked to edit files.
-It's up to you if you prefer to edit files from the command-line in the SSH-client-windows (using vi/vim/nano/exams) or using WinSCP.
+It is up to you if you prefer to edit files from the command line in your SSH client (using `vi`/`vim`/`nano`/`emacs`) or using WinSCP.

 ## Conclusion